JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 - "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face
 - "Chat model": choose the model you like
 - "API token": here you write your API token
 - "Expert settings": the defaults provide good results.
-In case you would like to modify them, our [user documentation](https://docs.jabref.org/ai) provides an explanation of it
+In case you would like to modify them, our [user documentation](https://docs.jabref.org/ai) provides an explanation of it.

 ![AI preferences](../img/AiPreferences.png)